jreakin/ffe-investigation/ffe-investigation-site/docs/blog/posts/new_directors.md

 - Ohio teaching certificate obtained in August 2024
 ![](../../images/mary-beth-coolidge-teaching-certificate.png)

-However, her biographical details suggest an inconsistency, as her extensive professional career appears to preclude having 14 years of teaching experience starting at age 21.
+With Mary Beth Coolidge being 35 years old, the Step 14 pay scale becomes even more implausible.
+Given her extensive professional background in opera, higher education, and performing arts, it would be impossible for her to have accumulated 14 years of teaching experience starting at age 21.

 #### David Coolidge's Compensation
 As of publication: